US to offer refugee status to Afghans at risk because of American ties amid growing Taliban threat

 The State Department has said it will evacuate nearly 5,000 of those "SIV's," or Special Immigrant Visa applicants, along with their eligible family members like spouses and children.

-Some 750 and their dependents – 2,500 in total – who have been granted approval by the U.S. embassy in Kabul and cleared security vetting will be moved to Fort Lee, a U.S. Army base in central Virginia.
-The first of them arrived last Friday, with a second flight with several hundred more arriving early Monday, according to a U.S. official.
+Some 750 and their dependents - 2,500 in total - who have been granted approval by the U.S. embassy in Kabul and cleared security vetting will be moved to Fort Lee, a U.S. Army base in central Virginia.
+The first of them arrived last Friday, with a second flight with 200 more arriving early Monday and now at Ft.
+Lee, according to a U.S. official.

 In addition, 4,000 applicants who have been approved by the embassy, but are awaiting security clearances, will be moved to safe third countries.
 Along with their family members, the group could total approximately 20,000, and diplomatic discussions on where to house them all as they wait months for their applications to be processed remain underway with several countries, including Kuwait, Qatar, and Kazakhstan, according to U.S. officials.